PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 nix run
 ```

-If everything went well you should be greeted with neovim welcome message and
+If all goes well, you should be welcomed with the neovim welcome message and the
-the version should be the latest one from the master branch.
+version should be the most up-to-date one from the master branch.

 ## Initialize secrets

+Storing secrets in a git repository may not be necessary for you, but it is a
+useful skill to learn.
+In the context of Neovim, I have only used it to store an
+OpenAI API key which is needed for the ChatGPT.nvim plugin.
+You can use
+[git-crypt](https://github.com/AGWA/git-crypt) to encrypt the desired files when
+they are sent to the remote repository and decrypt them when they are returned
+to the local.

 ## Add plugins